January 22nd, 2021

-In addition to the insurance coverage afforded, Blanket Mortgage policies are so popular because they simplify a lender’s internal processes and eliminates their need to notify borrowers and/or incur the cost of lender-placed coverage.
+In addition to the insurance coverage afforded, Blanket Mortgage policies are so popular, because they simplify a lender’s internal processes; and eliminate their need to notify borrowers and/or incur the cost of lender-placed coverage.
 If you are considering a change or reviewing your current approach, it is important to remember there are two different kinds of Blanket Mortgage policies.

-To discuss these differences in greater detail and determine which coverage is better to accomplish your priorities, please contact your Lee & Mason representative.
+To discuss these differences in greater detail and determine which coverage is better to accomplish your priorities, please connect with a Lee & Mason representative below.